 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
-The CARES Act temporarily lifted certain deduction limitations such as those related to the deductibility of meals and the limitation on the deduction for interest expense.
-The CARES Act allowed for the deferral of the payment of the employer's share of social security taxes to December 31, 2021 and December 31, 2022.
+The CARES Act lifts certain deduction limitations originally imposed by the 2017 Tax Act.
+The CARES Act allows for the deferral of the payment of the employer's share of social security taxes to December 31, 2021 and December 31, 2022.
+Under ASC 740, the effects of changes in tax rates and laws are recognized in the fiscal year in which the new legislation is enacted.
+We have accounted for the impact of the CARES Act in the income tax provision.